 Target: 100%

-Without object-level enforcement, BOLA/IDOR risk remains even with formally correct AuthN.
+Without object-level enforcement, BOLA/IDOR risk remains even when AuthN is technically correct.

 Access model rollout roadmap